tatsy/educnn/README.md

 educnn
 ===

-> Simple implementation of CNN (convolutional neural network) with precise-comments.
+> The simple implementation of CNN (convolutional neural network).

-## Languages

-Currently, implementation with following languages are provided.

-* C++

 ## Build

-For building the project, you need [Eigen](http://eigen.tuxfamily.org/index.php).
+For building the project, you need [Eigen](http://eigen.tuxfamily.org/index.php) (Version 3.0 or higher).

 ```shell
 # Setup Eigen: